WHO WE ARE

 Mr. Bond earned his Bachelor of Science Degree in Aerospace Engineering from the University of Maryland.
 He also holds certificates from the Aerospace Engineering Program at the U.S. Naval Academy and the Institute for Management Development in Lausanne, Switzerland, among others.

-Mr. Cohen began his career in various business units within Verizon, to include GTE Telephone Operations, GTE Directories, and PrimeCo Personal Communications.
+Brett began his career in various business units within Verizon, to include GTE Telephone Operations, GTE Directories, and PrimeCo Personal Communications.
 His final position was director of employment.
 He then spent eight years at AmeriCredit serving in various capacities, including senior vice president of human resources, executive vice president of human resources, and executive vice president of loan services.
-Before joining Elbit Systems of America, he served as the interim vice president for human resources, Dallas Area Rapid Transit.
+Before joining Elbit America, he served as the interim vice president for human resources at Dallas Area Rapid Transit.

 Brig.
 Gen. Bob Edmonds (U.S. Air Force, retired) leads all marketing activities, which includes integrating and aligning business development, strategy, corporate development, and strategic communications.
 His team works closely with the lines of business supporting growth and development.